 Pension arrangements are provided by insurance companies.
-You can buy them directly with the companies or through banks and brokers/financial advisers.
+You can buy them directly from the companies or through banks and brokers/financial advisers or pension advisors.

 There are many types of pensions on the market and choosing one that suits you can be difficult and confusing.
 Here are some things to think about when choosing to put in place a pension.

-- Shop around some financial advisors to give yourself the widest choice and take your time to get as much information as you can before you decide.
+- Shop around some pension advisors or financial advisors to give yourself the widest choice and take your time to get as much information as you can before you decide.
 A trusted financial advisor will be able to help with this.